 The Commonwealth Minister for the Environment received the assessment to inform her decisions about the project under the Environment Protection and Biodiversity Conservation Act 1999.

 The Minister’s assessment concludes that the environmental effects of the project on the marine environment of the Western Port Ramsar site are unacceptable.
 The proponent subsequently withdrew statutory approval applications for the project.

 Amended procedures and requirements

 On 1 June 2020 the Minister issued amended procedures and requirements under the Environment Effects Act for the Crib Point EES.
-The amended procedures and requirements relate to the public exhibition and inquiry stages of the EES process, and provide for special measures to be implemented in light of the coronavirus pandemic and restrictions that apply under Victoria’s state of emergency.
-In particular, they provide for interested people to register to obtain their own copies of EES documentation, in the absence of the usual public display of hard copies at physical exhibition points, and extend the public exhibition period from 30 to 40 business days.
-The Minister has also given direction about the possible use of technology such as video-conferencing for hearings of the inquiry.
+The amended procedures and requirements related to the public exhibition and inquiry stages of the EES process, and provided for special measures to be implemented in light of the coronavirus pandemic and restrictions that applied under Victoria’s state of emergency.
+In particular, they provided for interested people to register to obtain their own copies of EES documentation, in the absence of the usual public display of hard copies at physical exhibition points, and extended the public exhibition period from 30 to 40 business days.
+The Minister also gave direction about the possible use of technology such as video-conferencing for hearings of the inquiry.